OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

 Now that we have had some practice setting up conda environments, we want to create a Python 3 environment for the OBDS Training Programme that will contain the software that we will use in the taught lectures/workshops over the next few weeks.

-Whilst it is possible and really handy to add conda packages one by one to build up a software environment, in practice this can take a lot of time and can also lead to conflicts later on (especially with r-packages if you choose to install r and its associated packages via conda) as the environment gets more and more complicated and you might need to upgrade/downgrade various versions of software along the way.
+Whilst it is possible and really handy to add conda packages one by one to build up a software environment, in practice this can take a lot of time and can also lead to conflicts later on (especially with r-packages if you choose to install r and its associated packages via conda/mamba) as the environment gets more and more complicated and you might need to upgrade/downgrade various versions of software along the way.

 If you are setting up a new software environment for a project it is advisable to have a think about the main software packages you might use in your analysis at the beginning and put these in an environment.yml file, as this makes it easier for conda to workout what dependencies will be best for most of the software right from the start.